ryan412/ADLabsReview/README.md

 # Windows Red Team Lab & Certified Red Team Expert Certificate:

 Now that I'm done talking about the eLS AD course, let's start talking about Pentester Academy's.
 Pentestar Academy in general has 3 AD courses/exams.
 CRTP, CRTE, and finally PACES.
 The first one is beginner friendly and I chose not to take it since I wanted something a bit harder.
 The last one has a lab with 7 forests so you can image how hard it will be LOL.
 As such, I've decided to take the one in the middle, CRTE.
-I took the course and cleared the exam in June 2020, so this was my most recent AD lab/exam.
+I took the course and cleared the exam in June 2020.

 **Price:** It ranges from $600-$1500 depending on the lab duration.
 However, they ALWAYS have discounts!
 For example, currently the prices range from $299-$699 (which is worth it every penny)!
 You can read more about the different options from the URL: https://www.pentesteracademy.com/redteamlab